 The Harrin Group offers free, comparative quotes on retirement solutions from multiple insurance carriers so you can get the best possible rate.

-Sources: The Social Security Administration, PBS News Hour
+Sources: Wikipedia, The History Channel, The Social Security Administration, The Motley Fool, Dummies.com, USA Today, Fool.com, PBS News Hour